ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 5 - Grafana server.md

       newTag: 12.4.0-21524955964
     ~~~

     The only particularity to highlight from this `kustomization.yaml` is the fact that there is neither a `configMapGenerator` nor a `secretGenerator` block in it.
+This implies that Grafana is deployed with a default configuration.

 ### Validating the Kustomize YAML output